constructive-symmetry/constructive-symmetry/T002_Tools_of_Math_Construction/Part03_Aggregate_Theory.md

 The Joy of Abstraction by Eugenia Cheng

+The Symmetries of Things, by John H. Conway, Heidi Burgiel, and Chaim Goodman-Strauss

 Proofs from THE BOOK by Martin Aigner and Günter M. Ziegler

 Game Theory